OdnetninI/zzazz-2023-server/README.md

   + [x] Cleanup 1.0
   + [ ] Cleanup 2.0
 - [x] Math test data

-* There are two NOPs, at the begnining I thought a delay was needed for the timing attack, however, is more probable that one of them is the `UNMIX` opcode.

 # License
 This project is under the MIT License (see LICENSE for more information).